dabonzo/monitorpy/docs/configuration.md

 # Configuration

-This document describes the configuration options for each monitoring plugin in MonitorPy.
+This document describes the configuration options for each monitoring plugin in MonitorPy and general system configuration.

 ## General Configuration Structure